nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 of the data changes in each Controller instance.
 Compared to this alternative, storing a centralized history of data changes in the storage is much more robust, as we can avoid checking every Controller instance to get the previous data state.
-An additional benefit is that the integrity of the data change order is guaranteed in the `historyStack`, and we do not need to keep track of what the previous mutating commands were.
+An additional benefit is that the integrity of the data change order is guaranteed in the `undoHistoryStack`, and we do not need to keep track of what the previous mutating commands were.

 [comment]: # (@@author A0162011A)
 ### 3.7.
 Common classes